Leedehai/score/README.md

 Unless '--docs' is given, exactly one of '--paths' and '--meta' is needed.
 ```

-The timer program can be compiled from [ctimer](https://github.com/Leedehai/ctimer), written in C++ with POSIX system calls, another project of mine.
-Of course, you can use your own timer program instead (e.g. one that can run on Windows), as long as its commandline interface meets what is laid out in `./score_run.py --docs`.
+The timer program can be compiled from [ctimer](https://github.com/Leedehai/ctimer),
+written in C++ with POSIX system calls, another project of mine.
+Of course, you
+can use your own timer program instead (e.g. one that can run on Windows), as
+long as its commandline interface meets what is laid out in
+`./score_run.py --docs`.

+> Rewrite with [Go](https://golang.org)?
+Answer: not a priority, as the code
+spends about 84% time in `waitpid`, 4% time in IO `read`, and 4% time in lock
+acquiring (for stdout/stderr printing) - all of these costs are inherent
+to the logic.
+(Tested on Linux and macOS with a realistic workload using
+`python -m cProfile`).

 #### Testing
 Sanity test, which means the test is not complete.